seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-  **The target must be REACHABLE, and reachability is measured in the coin's own movement, not asserted.** The reward is expressed in units of the coin's own holding-window volatility — `|цель − вход| / (vol × √H_NOISE)`, the same `vol` from `cd` and the same `H_NOISE` `touchProb` is already given below — and the setup publishes only inside the band production itself defines: **at or above `TGT_SIGMA_MIN`, which is production's own floor against a target the market reaches by chop, and at or below one**, which is the unit itself and not a chosen number — a coin that must travel further than it moves in the whole window to pay is not being asked for a trade, it is being asked for a different market.
-A setup that fits nowhere in that band is REFUSED and named; that refusal is the ordinary case and a run that produces few trades has measured the market rather than failed to read it.
+  **The target must be REACHABLE, and reachability is measured in the coin's own movement, not asserted.** The reward is expressed in units of the coin's own holding-window volatility — `|цель − вход| / (vol × √H_NOISE)`, the same `vol` from `cd` and the same `H_NOISE` `touchProb` is already given below — and the setup publishes only **at or above `TGT_SIGMA_MIN`, which is production's own floor against a target the market reaches by chop.** A setup below that floor is REFUSED and named. **There is no ceiling here, and the stop's own clip is already the upper bound:** the reward is `RR_MIN × risk` and `risk` is clipped at `INV_CAP_SD` day-sigmas, so the reward can never exceed `RR_MIN × INV_CAP_SD × √24 / √168` = 4.536 window-sigmas without the stop breaking its own clip first. **The previous revision wrote a ceiling of one and made the rule unsatisfiable** — the same clip sets the floor at `INV_FLOOR_SD`, which puts the smallest constructible reward at 1.512, above that ceiling on every coin — so the band admitted nothing and the engine would have refused the whole list every run.
+A bound that has to be chosen rather than derived is a tuned threshold and is not written here; **how far a reward may sit and still be worth publishing is a measurement, and `bench/backtest_bench.py --target` is where it is made**, not this file.
+What survives unchanged is the sentence
+  above: a level the run's own model gives no chance of reaching is not a target, and its touch probability prints beside it so the Boss reads the distance rather than being told about it.
   **No claim about expectancy is made here and none may be made from it:** `E[R] = 0` under any selection on a random walk is a theorem and the `--control` run confirmed it (map inv.
 32).
 What this rule buys is not edge, it is that every number published can be